Tianmenge/Start-Time-Optimization-for-Projects/Heuristic-Agorithm/Combination/README.md

-Consider the combination of different building type.
+Consider the combination of different building types.